We Called It the Dominie.

 No good.
 It had to have been raining.
 The thing was that Mary often got two common expressions about rain mixed up.

 "Mary, what's the weather like at your place?"

 To our great delight!
 We were easy to please in those days.

-The competition was to see who could get Mary the say "Persisting down" most times.
-Fortunately it rained a lot that year.
+The competition was to see who could get Mary to say "Persisting down" most times.
+Fortunately, it rained a lot that year.